 1. Less Power

-2. Can be Expensive
+2. Can Be Expensive

 The biggest drawback of having a hybrid car is that it can burn a hole in your pocket.
 Hybrid cars are comparatively more expensive than regular petrol cars and can cost $5000 to $10000 more than a standard version.
 However, that extra amount can be offset with lower running costs and tax exemptions.